Jet tagging in the Lund plane with graph networks: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Gregory Soyez and Gavin Salam for useful discussions and comments on the manuscript.
 F.D.\ is supported by the Science and Technology Facilities Council (STFC) under grant ST/P000770/1.
+The initial stage of H.Q.'s work was performed at UC Santa Barbara and supported by the U.S. Department of Energy under Grant No. DE-SC0011702.